iTwin/bis-schemas/Domains/2-DisciplinePhysical/Piping/PipeworkPhysical.remarks.md

 ### PipingPortType

 The `PipingPortType` class captures two important concepts for a set of ports:
-1) Their diameter.
+1) Their outer and inner diameters.
 1) Their end-condition / end-style treatment.

-The diameter of a `PipingPortType` is captured via its `DiameterDefinition` navigation property, whereas its end-condition is captured by specific subclasses of the `PipingPortType` class.
+The outer and inner diameters of a `PipingPortType` are captured via its `OuterDiameter` and `InnerDiameter` properties, whereas its end-condition is captured by specific subclasses of the `PipingPortType` class.

 `PipingPortType`s can be associated with PhysicalTypes implementing the `IPipingPhysicalType` mix-in, via the `PipingPhysicalTypeUsesPortTypes` relationship.
-That way, catalogs of PhysicalTypes can include data about their PipingPortTypes: diameter and end-condition of their ports.
+That way, catalogs of PhysicalTypes can include data about their PipingPortTypes: diameters and end-condition of their ports.

 Concrete `PipingPortType` instances must be contained in `DefinitionModel`s.